 How Do You Maintain a Waterproof Seal Over Time?

-Three habits keep an IP67 holder effective.
+Three habits keep a waterproof holder effective.

 Rinse with fresh water after saltwater.
 Salt crystals damage the silicone gasket.
 Rinse for 30 seconds after ocean exposure.